wragge/discontents-blog/_posts/2016-02-24-fundtrove.md

 	<li>Blog post <a href="http://melbourneartnetwork.com.au/2016/03/04/threats-to-funding-of-the-national-library-of-australias-trove/">Threats to funding of the National Library of Australia’s ‘Trove’</a> by Katrina Grant, Melbourne Art Network</li>
 	<li>Blog post <a href="http://airminded.org/2016/03/05/airships-against-the-mad-mullah-or-fundtrove/">Airships against the Mad Mullah; or, #fundTrove</a> by <a href="http://twitter.com/airminded">@airminded</a></li>
 	<li>Blog post <a href="https://hatfulofhistory.wordpress.com/2016/03/05/another-reason-to-fundtrove-communist-party-of-australia-material-now-digitised/">Another reason to #FundTrove: Communist Party of Australia material now digitised</a> by <a href="http://twitter.com/hatfulofhistory">@hatfulofhistory</a></li>
+	<li>Statement by <a href="http://www.archivists.org.au/news/glam-peak-bodies-statement-of-support-for-trove">peak GLAM organisations</a> in support of Trove</li>
+	<li>Statement by the <a href="http://www.humanities.org.au/News/News/tabid/109/articleType/ArticleView/articleId/1998/Critical-research-infrastructure-at-risk.aspx">Australian Academy of the Humanities</a> in support of Trove</li>
+	<li><a href="https://radio.abc.net.au/programitem/pgwdVYoY1G?play=true">My radio interview</a> with Phillip Adams and Peter FitzSimon on ABCRN Late Night Live</li>
 </ul>
 &nbsp;